 How to Treat Borers in Beans

-Rototilling post harvest, may also aid in bean borer control.
+One solution for bean borer control is to handpick or snip the caterpillars with shears.
+Additionally, natural predators of these borer pests may attack the eggs and larvae; among these are parasites, Bacillus thuringiensis, and spinosad.
+Rototilling post harvest may also aid in bean borer control.
 Crop rotation is another recommendation to aid in elimination of these larvae.
 Lastly, there are foliar insecticidal sprays which should be applied when pods start to form that are effective for control of caterpillars.
 Follow the manufacturer's instructions for application.

 Gardening tips, videos, info and more delivered right to your inbox!